 1. Report to Austin Peay State University.

-Students must report to campus within 30 days of the I-20 start date and within 30 days of the current session start date.
+Students must report to campus within 30 days after entering the country and within 30 days of the current session start date.
+Students cannot enter the country more than 30 days before program start date on the I-20.

 2. Always enroll full time.